 The Mayor welcomes invitations from local organisations to attend events held within the borough or related to Bury.

-The Mayor will endeavour to attend all events to which she is invited, but unfortunately, due to the high demand, this may not be possible.
+The Mayor will endeavour to attend all events to which he is invited, but unfortunately, due to the high demand, this may not be possible.

 A minimum of two weeks' notice of invitations to attend events is requested.